tedeh/jayson/README.md

 ### Binary client

-A binary client is available as `bin/jayson.js` and should be available as `jayson` if you installed the package with the `--global` switch.
+There is a binary client in `bin/jayson.js` and it should be available as `jayson` if you installed the package with the `--global` switch.
 Run `jayson --help` to see how it works.

 ## Requirements